joemoose/dungeoneers.d20/docs/4 Appendix.md

 - Concentrating on maintaining an ongoing spell
 - Retrieving a weapon from a backpack, then attacking

-### Setting the Turn Order and Resolving Actions
+### Setting Turn Order and Resolving Actions

 After determining who’s turns will be quick or slow, the order of resolving actions is as follows:

 1. Resolve all quick turns before slow turns.
-2. If both players and opponents take a quick turn, the player must make a DEX *or* WIL save to go first.
+2. If players and opponents both take a quick turn, the player must make a DEX *or* WIL check to go first.
-3. If both players and opponents take a slow turn, the player must make a DEX *or* WIL save to go first.
+3. If players and opponents both take a slow turn, the player must make a DEX *or* WIL check to go first.